 The field of social work is a challenging one that requires students to earn at least a Bachelor’s degree, and sometimes a Masters’ degree, or even a Ph.D. to be eligible for most jobs.
 Obviously, this includes a sizeable amount of tuition as well, making it difficult for most students to manage their finances.
-Fortunately, there are several scholarships that can help reduce the financial burden:
+Funding your undergraduate already takes a lot of money, and now you have to figure out how to pay for graduate school.
+Fortunately, there are several social work scholarships that can help reduce your overall financial burden:

-The Verne LaMarr Lyons Memorial Scholarship is awarded to those who have had experience with or show interest in health/ mental health practice, specifically in African American communities.
+The Verne LaMarr Lyons Memorial Scholarship awards those who have had experience with or show interest in health/ mental health practice, specifically in African American communities.

-To be eligible for this scholarship, students must be pursuing a Masters of Social Work degree with a minimum 3.0 GPA.
-Verne LaMarr Lyons Memorial membership is mandatory for all applicants.
+To be eligible for this scholarship, students must be pursuing a Masters of Social Work degree and also have at least a 3.0 GPA.
+Verne LaMarr Lyons Memorial membership is also mandatory for all applicants.

-The Consuelo W. Gosnell Memorial Scholarship has been specially instituted for those students who are dedicated to serving the Hispanic-American, Native-American, and Native Alaskan communities.
+The Consuelo W. Gosnell Memorial Scholarship specially instituted the award for students dedicated to serving the Hispanic-American, Native-American, and Native Alaskan communities.

-To be considered for this $2,000 award, students must be enrolled in a recognized Masters in Social Work program.
-This scholarship is sponsored by the National Association of Social Workers and requires all applicants to be members of the association.
+The organization only considers students enrolled in a recognized Masters in Social Work program.
+The National Association of Social Workers sponsors this $2,000 scholarship and also requires all applicants to be members of the association.

 This scholarship is available exclusively for Jewish undergraduate and postgraduate students.

-A total amount of $50,000 is set aside for this purpose for those who are pursuing full-time courses—especially those with financial needs and pursuing careers in helping professions, based predominantly out of the metropolitan Chicago area.
+Around $50,000 is set aside for those pursuing full-time courses—especially those with financial needs and pursuing careers in helping professions, based predominantly out of the metropolitan Chicago area.
 The scholarship amount is a generous $8,000 for every qualifying student.

 The Alice M. Yarnold and Samuel Yarnold Scholarship Trust aims to offer financial assistance to students of social work, nursing or medicine.
-Only applicants residing in New Hampshire and who have completed their FAFSA may apply for this scholarship.
+However, only applicants residing in New Hampshire and who have completed their FAFSA may apply for this scholarship.

 The selection is merit-based.
-The awarded amount of between $2,000 and $5,000 is awarded to students after assessing their transcripts, recommendation letters, and essay.
+The organization awards between $2,000 and $5,000 to students after assessing their transcripts, recommendation letters, and essay.

-And when scholarships aren’t enough, use College Raptor’s Student Loan Finder to compare lenders and interest rates to find the ideal student loan.
+And when scholarships aren’t enough, you can use College Raptor’s Student Loan Finder to compare lenders and interest rates to find the ideal student loan.